adblockplus/adblockpluscore/README.md

 The default is to run in both Chromium (using the remote interface) and Firefox.
-You can select which runners to use by setting the BROWSER_TEST_RUNNERS environment, the default is "chromium_remote,firefox".
+You can select which runners to use by setting the BROWSER_TEST_RUNNERS environment, the default is "chromium_remote".
 Possible values (separated by a ',') are:

 - "chromium_remote": Chromium 60 (using the remote interface)
 - "chromium": Chrome 63 (using WebDriver)